-7.5 Teaching Credit Classes and Overload Compensation for Administrative and Professional Faculty
+7.4.4 Teaching For-credit Classes and Overload Compensation for Administrative and Professional Faculty

-Policy 4072, "Teaching Credit Classes and Overload Compensation for Administrative and Professional Faculty Members," allows appropriately credentialed administrative and professional (A/P) faculty to teach graduate or undergraduate courses at the university if requested to do so by an academic program.
+Policy 4072, "Teaching Credit Classes and Overload Compensation for Administrative Professional Faculty Members" allows appropriately credentialed administrative and professional (A/P) faculty to teach graduate or undergraduate courses at the university if requested to do so by an academic program.
 The policy provides guidelines for A/P faculty members whose normal job responsibilities do not include teaching.
-To be eligible for overload compensation, the A/P faculty member must have full responsibility for teaching a class to be eligible for overload compensation.
+To be eligible for overload compensation, the A/P faculty member must have full responsibility for teaching a class.
 Occasional lectures, supervision of interns or practicum students, or other minor instructional support activities typically are not compensated.

-Academic departments may employ full-time administrative and professional faculty to teach one course per semester.
-The A/P faculty member must hold at least the minimum credentials required for teaching courses at various levels in accordance with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) expectations.
-It is the responsibility of the teaching department to verify and document appropriate credentials for all teaching faculty.
-(See chapter two, "Qualification and Teaching Credentials for Instructors of Record" or the provost's website.)
+Academic departments and schools may employ full-time administrative and professional faculty to teach one course per semester.
+The A/P faculty member must hold the minimum credentials required for teaching courses in accordance with accreditation expectations.
+It is the responsibility of the teaching department or school to verify and document appropriate faculty qualifications for teaching.

 The A/P faculty member may receive overload payment for teaching credit courses only when such teaching is not part of the usual expectation for the administrative and professional position.
 Teaching for supplemental compensation is limited by overall time and income restrictions defined in the consulting policy.
-(See sections in chapter two: "Consulting Activities", "Technical Assistance Program", "Outside Employment and External Activities Other Than Consulting.")
+The Technical Assistance Program (TAP) through Continuing and Professional Education and "Outside Employment and External Activities Other Than Consulting" in chapter two of this handbook).

-The specific requested teaching assignment should be approved in advance by the faculty member's own department head/chair or supervisor.
-The department head/chair or supervisor determines whether the teaching assignment is within the A/P faculty member's usual job responsibilities, and therefore not eligible for additional compensation.
-The agreement may be multi-year and revisited periodically if the instructional assignment is expected to be on-going.
+The teaching assignment must be approved in advance by the faculty member's own department head, chair, school director, or supervisor.
+The department head, chair, school director or supervisor determines whether the teaching assignment is within the A/P faculty member's usual job responsibilities, and therefore eligible (or not) for additional compensation.
+The agreement may be multi-year and revisited periodically if the instructional assignment is on-going.

-In approving or disapproving the teaching assignment, the department head/chair or supervisor considers the A/P faculty member's ability to manage additional work outside of usual job expectations, whether the course occurs during normal hours of work, and whether scheduled absences and additional responsibilities will create undue disruption.
+In approving or disapproving the teaching assignment, the department head, chair, school director or supervisor considers the A/P faculty member's ability to manage additional work outside of usual job expectations, whether the course occurs during normal hours of work, and whether scheduled absences and additional responsibilities will create undue disruption.
 The benefit to the A/P faculty member for professional development and contribution to the academic program is also considered.